-Event Permitted Change(s) to Reflect: Ability Change to Coverage Option Comments Event Applies to the Plan Significant coverage curtailment without loss of coverage Revocation of election Election of coverage, on a prospective basis, that provides similar coverage Yes, but limited A significant curtailment in coverage is defined as an overall reduction in coverage provided to participants under the plan so as to constitute reduced coverage to participants generally.
-This includes: a significant increase in employees' plan deductibles, copayments, or out-of-pocket cost-sharing limits.
-Might involve substantial changes to providers in a network (e.g., 1/3 of the hospitals leave the network), but would not be available for situations such as the loss of a single physician even if that physician is the employee's primary care physician. ☐ Yes ☐ No Significant coverage curtailment with loss of coverage Election of a similar plan Drop coverage, but only if a similar plan is not available Yes, but limited Curtailment must apply overall and be considered a virtual loss of coverage.
+Event Permitted Change(s) to Reflect: Ability to Change Coverage Option Comments Event Applies to the Plan Change in Coverage Significant coverage curtailment without loss of coverage Revocation of election Election of coverage, on a prospective basis, that provides similar coverage Yes, but limited (see comments) A significant curtailment in coverage is defined as an overall reduction in coverage provided to participants under the plan so as to constitute reduced coverage to participants generally.
+This includes a significant increase in employees' plan deductibles, copayments or out-of-pocket cost- sharing limits.
+Might involve substantial changes to providers in a network (e.g., 1/3 of the hospitals leave the network), but would not be available for situations such as the loss of a single physician even if that physician is the employee's primary care physician.
+Yes No Significant coverage curtailment with loss of coverage Election of a similar plan Drop coverage, but only if a similar plan is not available Yes, but limited (see comments) Curtailment must apply overall and be considered a virtual loss of coverage.
 This includes: elimination of a benefits option or an HMO ceasing to be available in the coverage area.
-It could also include reduction in benefits for a specific condition or treatment that participant in undergoing. ☐ Yes ☐ No Another employer's open enrollment Drop coverage due to enrollment in spouse's plan Enrollment due to drop of coverage in spouse's plan Yes, but limited Usually this is related to a spouse's open enrollment.
-Corresponding changes required (e.g., enrollment in spouse's plan if dropping employer's plan).
-Other employer's plan must be a cafeteria plan and have a different plan year. ☐ Yes ☐ No
+It could also include reduction in benefits for a specific condition or treatment that participant in undergoing.
+This event may allow an employee to change coverage options when a dependent's coverage is reduced by moving outside an HMO service area but the dependent retains plan eligibility.
+Yes No